 - Ensure that your belly is empty.
 It is advisable to do this pose before taking food or drinks.

-- Raise your knees and keep both the feet near to buttocks.
+- Raise your knees and keep both feet near to buttocks.
 But they should not touch your buttocks.

 - Now take hold of your feet with both of your palms.
 It would make your belly a little bit lifted.